 It's worth getting familiar with the basic concepts that comprise Vector as they are used throughout the documentation.
-This knowledge will be helpful as you proceed and is also cool to brag about amongst friends.
+This knowledge will be helpful as you proceed and is also cool to brag about amongst your friends.

 should pull data from, or how it should receive data pushed to it.
 A pipeline